 Are your patients and members so concerned about contracting COVID-19 that they are afraid to seek preventative care?

 Between deferred care, COVID-19 vaccine engagement, and the need to illuminate and address socioeconomic challenges and issues of health equity, 2021 will present a host of new challenges for patient engagement.

 Do your current patient engagement strategies measure up?

-Watch this interactive discussion with healthcare leaders who adopted innovative approaches to patient engagement at the outset of the pandemic and are now using the lessons they learned to prepare for the year ahead.
-Arcadia VP of Customer Success Anna Basevich leads this interactive webinar hosted by the eHealth Initiative & Foundation (eHI).
+Watch this discussion with healthcare leaders who adopted innovative approaches to patient engagement at the outset of the pandemic and are now using the lessons they learned to prepare for the year ahead.
+Anna Basevich, Arcadia VP of Customer Success, led this webinar hosted by the eHealth Initiative & Foundation (eHI).

 These innovative healthcare leaders share their experiences and lessons learned from 2020 and discuss the unique challenges ahead:

 - The pressing need to engage patients around COVID-19 vaccinations and the drive to close preventative care gaps as care was deferred for much of the past year

 - Accounting for social determinants of health and drive for equity in how care is delivered